cotarr/irc-hybrid-client/thunderclient/README.md

 The web server uses the NPM middleware "helmet" to insert some security headers and a Content Security Policy (CSP).
 Occasionally helmet is upgraded.
 This is a quick check to look for changes.

+## Password Rate Limit (NODE_NEV=production) 11.1 to 11.14

+This test will issue multiple requests to the password submission route at POST /login-authorize to generate a condition where the count of bad login attempts exceeds the limit and further attempts are restricted by IP address.
+This applies only when configured for local login.

+This collection needs to be run with NODE_ENV=production because the limit is disabled in development.

 # Remote Login Collection